Kotlin/kotlin-by-example/examples/06_scope_functions/03_with.md

 # with

-*with* function lets you access members of an object in a short and concise way.
-Inside the `with` block you can refer to object members without specifying its name as a prefix.
+`with` is a non-extension function that can access members of its argument concisely: you can omit the instance name when referring to its members.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">